 When you fight your way to a national quarterfinal game like the Quakers did last year, well, it’s no wonder that the best players come from far and wide to don the Red and Blue.
-And though the roster after graduation last May, the arrival of such an impressive class of 2020 seems to be a harbinger of a new era of lacrosse excellence here at Franklin Field.
+And though the roster lost some big names after graduation last May, the arrival of such an impressive class of 2020 seems to be a harbinger of a new era of lacrosse excellence here at Franklin Field.

 This year’s freshman class comes to Penn from hometowns across the Eastern Seaboard, with enough All-American accolades to make your head spin.
 Half the players come from New York, and many from in and around the infamous Long Island hotbed of high school lacrosse talent.
 Mikaila Cheeseman (G #00), Erin Berry (M #2), Emily O’Neill (M #18), Katherine Markham (D #23) and Gabby Rosenzweig (M #24).
 Alex Frenzel (M #5) and Teia Ross (D #17) come from New Jersey, while Kaeleigh Morrill (A #15), Chelsea Kibler (M #4) and Morgan Winstead (A #13) are from Connecticut, Maryland and North Carolina respectively.